 Author: McKinsey & Company

 The book has five parts.
 Part one discusses the foundations of value.
-Part two discusses the core valuation techniques and part three, the advance valuation techniques.
+Part two discusses the core valuation techniques and part three, the advanced valuation techniques.
 The fourth part of the book covers managing for value.
 The last part of the book discusses some special situations with regard to managing value.

 Value: The Four Cornerstones of Corporate Finance